 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Reimage Repair is a professional automatic malware removal tool that is recommended to get rid of Facebook malware.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Facebook malware.
 Download it by clicking the button below:

 - What is Facebook Virus?

 - STEP 1.
 Uninstall deceptive applications using Control Panel.

 - STEP 2.
 Remove adware from Internet Explorer.

 - STEP 3.
 Remove rogue extensions from Google Chrome.

 - STEP 4.
 Remove potentially unwanted plug-ins from Mozilla Firefox.